MSc Engineering Mechanics

 Solid Mechanics track

-The students taking the track in Solid Mechanics will have their own premises and computer laboratory.
-Our faculty strongly values communication with the students.
-Our goal is to provide you with knowledge in all the technical aspects of Solid Mechanics analyses, which are in great demand in many industries.
+The students in the Solid Mechanics track benefit from dedicated facilities, including their own premises and a specialised computer laboratory.
+Our faculty places strong emphasis on continuous communication with students to ensure a high level of engagement and support.
+Our goal is to provide you with knowledge in all the technical aspects of Solid Mechanics analyses, which are in great demand in many industries, as most industrial sectors are faced with strength-related challenges.
 Your future occupation can include working with computational stress and strain analysis, design, development, research, or testing.

-Solid Mechanics is an area which is still continuously being developed and researched both nationally and internationally.
+Solid Mechanics is a discipline that encompasses mathematics, numerical analysis, mechanics, and physics.
+It also involves several aspects of Materials Science and Industrial Design.
+In addition, the field is actively applying the latest advances in artificial intelligence (AI), particularly in conjunction with measurements and data analysis.
+Solid Mechanics is a field undergoing constant innovation and research, both in Sweden and globally.
 The driving force in this work is the development of new materials and their utilisation for advanced product functionality, improved durability and reliability, and minimising the adverse environmental impact.
-At KTH, we devote much effort to developing tools to facilitate the design of new products through a better description of material mechanical properties and formulating appropriate design criteria.
-In addition, we actively develop and use scientific computational tools widely adopted by the industry for Solid Mechanics and interdisciplinary analyses.
+At KTH, we contribute to this progress by focusing on two key areas.
+First, we devote significant effort to developing tools to facilitate the design of new products through a better descriptions of material mechanical properties and form

 Sound and Vibration track

-As a students in the track in Sound and Vibration, you will learn advanced topics in noise and vibration control, especially in the field of vehicle engineering, and you can develop your specialisation through numerous elective courses.
+As a student in the Sound and Vibration track, you will learn advanced topics in noise and vibration control, for instance, in vehicle engineering, and you can develop your specialisation through numerous elective courses.

 Sound and Vibration as a discipline encompasses mathematics, numerical analysis, mechanics, and physics.
 It also involves several aspects of sustainable development.
 The programme has a good balance between theoretical studies and practical applications.
 It gives you a platform for a successful career in the industry or continuation towards a PhD.

 Everywhere in our modern society, we are exposed to sound and vibrations, from the pleasant sound of birdsong or music through sound carrying information to unpleasant or even harmful noise and vibration from, for instance, traffic and construction work.
-Applications of technical acoustics cover a vast field, from applied mathematics via signal processing to engines, transport and building technology.
-The Marcus Wallenberg Laboratory for Sound and Vibration Research (MWL) is the largest university centre in northern Europe for sound and vibrations research.
+Technical acoustics applications cover a vast field, from applied mathematics via signal processing to engines, transport, and building technology.
+The Marcus Wallenberg Laboratory for Sound and Vibration Research (MWL) is the largest university centre for sound and vibration research in northern Europe.

 Courses in the programme